cuitianyuan/CV-MotionTracking-KalmanFilter/README.md

-# MotionTracking with Partical Filter
+# Motion Tracking with Partical Filter
 Using Kalman filter to track body movements in videos

 ## Head recognition in noisy video stream